Werner-Staeblein/Project-3/README.md

 5. Click the "Create app" button

-6. In the Settingstab, select the section Config Vars.
+6. In the Settings tab, select the section Config Vars.
 The config vars store the so-called environment variables

-7. In the Settingstab, select the section Config Vars.
+7. In the Settings tab, select the section Config Vars.
 The config vars store the so-called environment variables.
 Click the button ""Reveal Config Vars".

 8. For deployment of this project on Heroku using the CI template, one environment variable is needed.
 First the key named PORT and the value of 8000.
 Once key:value are entered, click the button add to add the environment variable.
 For this project no sensitive data such as usernames, email addresses and passwords are needed.
 To keep any such data secret, this data could likewise be stored in Config Vars so that this data is not disclosed in any files stored on GitHub